vasylenko/devdosvid.blog/_posts/2021-02-01-customizing-mac1-metal-ec2-ami.md

 ```

 # Configuration at launch
-If you're familiar with AWS, you probably know what the Instance `user data` is.
+If you're familiar with AWS EC2, you probably know what the Instance `user data` is.

 A group of AWS developers made something similar for the macOS: [EC2 macOS Init](https://github.com/aws/ec2-macos-init).